 -

-No toys, pacifiers, or hands visible; no filters.
+No toys, pacifiers, or adult hands visible

 Extra Documents When Only One Parent Travels